17.02.2023.

 TWO OPTIONS TO COMPLETE A COURSE

 By default, all compulsory, and compulsorily elective courses (except Project Work 1, 2, Thesis, and Internship) on the bachelor programmes end in an exam taken during the exam period at the end of the semester.
-However, it is also possible to complete a course already during the teaching period with an “offered grade” based on one’s academic performance in midterms and classes.
-The Principles and Ground Rules of Assessment (accessible to enrolled students with an IIG identifier; scroll down to page 2) depict the details of the ELTE GTK assessment scheme, while its key concepts and features (exam, exam eligibility, offered grade, etc.) are summarised below.
+However, it is also possible to complete a course already during the teaching period with an “offered grade” based on one’s academic performance in the midterms.
+The Principles and Ground Rules of Assessment (accessible to enrolled students with an IIG identifier) depict the details of the ELTE GTK assessment scheme, while its key concepts and features (exam, exam eligibility, offered grade, etc.) are summarised below.

 THE 100-POINT SCORING SYSTEM